 It’s also possible to ask BT to be excluded from the digital switchover if you’re vulnerable.
 However, as analogue phone lines will not be maintained after 2025, it’s not a long-term solution.

 Perhaps the best option would be to look to upgrade your equipment to a digital version, to bring peace of mind that your personal alarm won’t be impacted as a result of the digital revolution.

-While it can seem daunting with such a big change looming on the horizon it’s important to remember that change will also bring opportunity.
-We’re likely to see more and more digital devices that offer an even wider-range of benefits to the user, including speed of connection, reliability and with smart solutions, sensors and wearables to ensure peace of mind for the elderly and vulnerable.
+While it can seem daunting with such a big change looming on the horizon, it’s important to remember that change will also bring opportunity.
+We’re likely to see more and more digital devices that offer an even wider range of benefits to the user, including speed of connection, reliability, smart solutions, sensors, and wearables to ensure peace of mind for the elderly and vulnerable.

 Here to help you navigate the switch-over